elankath/gardener-scaling-history/docs/setup.md

     dev,i034796,g2
     ```
    - This file can be found in `cfg/clusters.csv` within the `gardener-scaling-history` repo
-   - Kindly update this file with records for each cluster that you wish to record data.
+   - Update this file with records for each cluster that you wish to record data.
-2. Kindly login into `utility-int` cluster `gardenctl target --garden sap-landscape-live --project garden-ops --shoot utility-int`
+2. Login into `utility-int` cluster `gardenctl target --garden sap-landscape-live --project garden-ops --shoot utility-int`
    - If you want to use a different cluster to run this setup and already have the required secret deployed there, then please log into that cluster
 3. Export your docker hub username: `export DOCKERHUB_USER=<dockerHubUser>`
    - This dockerhub account is used to push images built by the subsequent steps